 1. The first item in the asset is an industry.
 Every asset is put into a specific industry category.
 This one belongs to logistics.
 Debifo (that collects invoices) told us that logistics is one of the most reliable industries and they hardly ever hesitate whether to take on an invoice from the industry.

 2. The second item indicates who the broker that collects the invoice is.
 At the moment, the broker that puts most invoices on our platform is Debifo.
 It has been in invoice factoring business for over 3 years and was featured in Forbes among top five European fintech companies to watch in 2016.
 Another most recent partner providing invoices is Chain Finance.
+More partners loan originators will be soon.

 3. Issue date simply states the exact date when the invoice was issued.

 4. The next item is the number of days left till the repayment.
 This one ends in 66 days.
-Most loans are short term, so you have quite limited time to consider what loans to invest in before they reach maturity term.
+Most loans are short-term, so you have quite limited time to consider what loans to invest in before they reach maturity term.

 5. You can also see the country where the borrowing company operates.
 We have started our operations in Eastern Europe.
 This logistics company is from Lithuania.